FabiCorp/node-gluu-client/GluuClientSetup.md

 the next step is to log into your Admin with your chosen password at the setup process and create two clients (for resource- and client server) in the Gluu Interface.
 Therefore navigate to the OpenID Connect Tab in the Gluu Interface and click the Clients Tab on the left side.
 Now you need to edit following information when adding a new client:
-- Client Name: free to chose (for instance resourceServer and clientServer) (one resourceServer and one clientServer)
+- Client Name: free to chose (for instance resourceServer and clientServer)
 - Client Secret: fraunhofer
 - Add Login Redirect URI (Button): Host address of resource-/clientServer + "/callback"
 (for example for client server "http://localhost:3000/callback" and for resource server "http://localhost:4000/callback")